House of Games: Home media

 In August 2007, the Criterion Collection released a special edition of Mamet's film on DVD.
 Among the supplemental material included are an audio commentary with Mamet and Ricky Jay, new interviews with actors Lindsay Crouse and Joe Mantegna, and a short documentary shot on location during the film's production.

 Stage adaptation

 Playwright Richard Bean adapted Mamet's script for a production at the Almeida Theatre, London, in September 2010.
 To meet the confines of the medium the stage version is set in just two locations, and the final resolution between Mike and Margaret is softened.
 Critical reaction to Bean's version was mixed: Michael Billington found only a "pointless exercise", but Charles Spencer thought that the stage version delivered "far better value than the original picture".

+Remake

+In 2025, a reimagining of the film was announced to be in development at Amazon MGM Studios.
+Viola Davis and Yahya Abdul-Mateen II are set to star and produce.